CDCgov/NEDSS-Modernization/README.md

 The [CDC Sandbox](cdc-sandbox/README.md) provides containers to support local development.

+> For local OIDC setup, the gateway may need two different Keycloak URLs: a browser-facing public URL and a container-internal backend URL.
+In the sandbox, a common example is using http://localhost:8100/realms/nbs-users for the public URL and http://keycloak:8080/realms/nbs-users for the backend URL.

 #### Guidelines

 - [Package by Feature](documentation/Package-By-Feature.md) to make code easier to find.